Dr. Kristin Kirkby Shaw – Osteoarthritis Management

 Presentation Synopsis

-13. Motion is Lotion: Exercise Recommendations for Dogs with OA
+7. The Essentials: Exercise Management Recommendations for Animal with OA